8 Ways To Tell If A Fashion Brand Is Sustainable

 Apparently, these brands have taken initiatives to open up and make their material sources, supply chains, production methods, and environmental impacts known to the public and their consumer base – the FTI is a great source of information for anyone who wants to learn more about which brands to trust.

 Greenpeace is another source of excellent information on how to tell if a fashion brand is sustainable.
-They have a section of their website called The Big Fashion Stitch Up (more on that in the video, below) that goes into detail on the dirty side of the fashion industry, and shames the worst brands into cleaning up their act.
+They have a section of their website called The Big Fashion Stitch Up.
+It goes into detail on the dirty side of the fashion industry, and shames the worst brands into cleaning up their act.

 So how can you tell if a site is truly trustworthy?
 In short, if the site is critical of some big name brands or has a .org at the end of its website, it’s highly unlikely to be greenwashing.